red-gate/level-up-academy/web-training/TypeScript/Unit 5 - Type Manipulation/Instructions.md

 ## Exercise 3: Conditional types (Mark)

+### Part A: Conditional types

+By themselves, conditional types

+### Part B: Pattern matching on types

+Funky javascript APIs aside, conditional types become much more practical when combined with the `infer` keyword.

 ## Exercise 4: Intersection types

 ### Part A

 - Create an interface to represent `ICat` with two variables:
   - `name` of type `string`
   - `numberOfLives` of type `number`
 - Create a variable `kitty` that is an `ICat`

 ### Part B

 - Tame animals are animals that have an owner.
 - Create an interface called `ITame` to represent this
 - Create a type called `TameCat` that is both `ICat` and `ITame`